-Union budget 2019-2020 will be presented in the Parliament on 1st of February 2019.
-Questions related to various schemes announced in the budget and allocations to these schemes by the Government is mostly asked in various Banking and Government Exams like RBI Grade B, SBI PO, IBPS PO, NABARD, SEBI etc. But before you go on to read and learn about the Budget 2019-20, it is very important to understand the basic budget terms and get acquainted with their definitions so that when you go on to read the budget, its terminology doesn’t seem unfamiliar to you.
+The union budget is presented in the Parliament on the 1st of February every year.
+Questions related to various schemes announced in the budget and allocations to these schemes by the Government are mostly asked in various Banking and Government Exams like RBI Grade B, SBI PO, IBPS PO, NABARD, SEBI, etc. But before you go on to read and learn about the Union Budget, it is very important to understand the basic budget terms and get acquainted with their definitions so that when you go on to read the budget, its terminology doesn’t seem unfamiliar to you.
 The Budget Terms should be very clear to you after reading this blog of Budget Terms and Definitions – A Glossary of Important Terms.
 Let us go on to learn the Budget terms and definitions below.

 What is Union Budget – Definition